MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-anchor.md

 4. On the **Circular Code Anchor Found** page, select **Confirm**.

     ![Confirm button on the Circular Code Anchor Found page](media/circular-code-confirm.PNG "Confirm button on the Circular Code Anchor Found page")

+    >[!TIP]
+    >You can re-align holographic content that might seem offset from the real world (for example, a rectangle that should be highlighting a tool, but is floating in the air away from the tool bench).
+When using a circular code anchor, a good way to control hologram offset is to make sure the green outline aligns with the circular code.
+If the green outline isn’t aligned, you may need to tap the **Anchor** button to rescan.

 ## Anchor a guide by using a holographic anchor

 - Use air tap and hold to move the holographic anchor and align it to its real-world counterpart.
 To rotate the anchor, tap and hold the blue spheres.
+On [!include[pn-hololens](../includes/pn-hololens.md)] 2, you can use your hand to directly select and place a digital anchor when you author a guide.

     ![Rotating a holographic anchor](media/rotate-digital-anchor.PNG "Rotating a holographic anchor")

-> [!TIP]
-> On [!include[pn-hololens](../includes/pn-hololens.md)] 2, you can use your hand to directly select and place a digital anchor when you author a guide.
+    >[!TIP]
+    >You can re-align holographic content that might seem offset from the real world (for example, a rectangle that should be highlighting a tool, but is floating in the air away from the tool bench).
+When using a holographic anchor, select the **Anchor** button to make sure the digital version of the real object and the object itself are still aligned.

 ## Re-anchor a guide